Jennifer Lopez discography

-American singer Jennifer Lopez has released eight studio albums, one remix album, three compilation albums, one soundtrack, one extended play, 65 singles (including 14 as a featured artist), five charity singles and 12 promotional singles.
+American singer Jennifer Lopez has released nine studio albums, one remix album, three compilation albums, two soundtrack, one extended play, 67 singles (including 14 as a featured artist), five charity singles and 13 promotional singles.
 As of 2022, the singer has sold more than 80 million records with 15 billion streams worldwide.
 She made her chart debut in May 1999 with "If You Had My Love", which topped the charts in six countries, including the United States.
 It was followed by the release of her debut studio album, On the 6 (1999), which reached the top five in several countries and produced four additional singles, including the international hit "Waiting for Tonight".
 The simultaneous release of her second studio album, J.Lo, and the film, The Wedding Planner, in January 2001, made Lopez the first entertainer to have a number one film and album in the United States in the same week.
 The album was certified four-times platinum in the United States and yielded four hit singles, including "Love Don't Cost a Thing" and "I'm Real", which peaked at number one on the Billboard Hot 100.
 The following year saw the release of Lopez's remix album, J to tha L–O!
 The Remixes (2002), which became the first remix album in history to debut at number one on the Billboard 200, and went on to become one of the best selling remix albums of all time.
 Three singles were released from the album, including "Ain't It Funny (Murder Remix)", which topped the Billboard Hot 100 for six consecutive weeks.